What You Need To Know About CrossFit Training and Your First Murph Workout

 If you still think the workout will take you an hour or more to finish, halve the pull-ups, push-ups and squats.

-On the day of the workout, make sure you move at a manageable pace.
-"Murph is one of the longest CrossFit workouts, so do the best version for where you're at", Meier said.
+On the day of the workout, be sure to move at a manageable pace.
+“Murph is one of the longest CrossFit workouts, so do the best version for where you’re at,” Meier said.

 What Are the Benefits of CrossFit Training?